 Lower Valley Energy began in 1937 as Lower Valley Power & Light, Inc. with just 10 members signed up for this new cooperative.

 More and more members signed up with this new cooperative.
 A generating plant was built, power lines were constructed and members started wiring and plumbing their homes in anticipation of electricity coming.

-By the end of 1951 practically every farm and home in Star Valley, as well as Swan Valley and Irwin were receiving electricity service, and continued to add new members and new services.
+By the end of 1951 practically every farm and home in Star Valley, as well as Swan Valley and Irwin, were receiving electricity service, and continued to add new members and new services.

 The next few years saw many miles of power lines constructed into areas like Greys Lake and Swan Valley in Idaho.
 A new generating plant was built on Strawberry Creek, near Bedford, Wyoming.
 The cost of the plant was approximately $590,000 and was one of the most modern plants in the West.
 On January 21, 1951, the Strawberry Plant was energized.

-With continued growth and based on the number of people served in Star Valley, the company moved the main office to Afton, Wyoming in 1954.
+With continued growth (and based on the number of people served in Star Valley), the company moved the main office to Afton, Wyoming in 1954.

 From 1938 to 1965 much progress was made.
-The number of members served increased from 287 to 4,450.
-The average kWh consumption increased from 76 in 1941 to 864 per consumer per month in 1965.
-The net kWh generated and purchased increased from 540,536 to 50,556,484 per year.
-By 1965, the net worth of Lower Valley Power and Light, Inc. was $5,489,032.
+Members served increased from 287 to 4,450.
+The average KWH consumption increased from 76 in 1941 to 864 per consumer per month in 1965.
+The net KWH generated and purchased increased from 540,536 to 50,556,484 per year.
+The net worth of Lower Valley Power & Light, Inc. in 1965 was $5,489,032.

 During this growth period, the service area was divided into five districts for director representation.
 The terms of office were to be staggered in order to have directors held over each year.
-A new modern office building was constructed in Afton complete with a warehouse, and a new office building was also built in Jackson to handle accounts in the Jackson Hole area.
+A new modern office building was constructed in Afton complete with a warehouse.
+A new office building was also built in Jackson to handle accounts in the Jackson Hole area.